 This festival is popularly celebrated by an old tribal community known as Gonds.
 This festival is also a means to meet relatives settled in different villages across the state.
 It is also a means of purchasing year long supplies of daily life requirements.
 The tribal Goddess is honored by offering the sacrifice of a goat beneath the sacred village tree.
 The nights are marked with unrestrained merriment like non-stop drinking and dancing.
-Narayanpur in Bastar is considered to be the best place to visit in order to attend the festival.

 This festival follows the festival of Hareli.
-It is celebrated throughout the state by worshipping bullocks.
+Pola is celebrated throughout the state by worshipping bullocks.
 Children play with idols of the vehicle of Lord Shiva made of clay and fitted with clay wheels.
 The major event of this festival is a bull race.

-This is a harvest festival celebrated by all communities of Chhattisgarh.
+Charta is a harvest festival celebrated by all communities of Chhattisgarh.
 During this festival the children go around the village and collect rice from each household.
 The married females then prepare the rice on the banks of the nearby water body.
 Men and women sing and dance and eagerly wait for the community feast to be served.

 This festival is celebrated in order to mark the harvest of rice.
 The auspicious ceremony begins with offerings of new harvested rice of the season to the family deity on Navami.
-During the night some communities have dances and liquor and also consumes the first of the new harvested rice.
+During the night some communities have dances and liquor and also consume the first of the new harvested rice.

 This festival is dedicated to the worship of Mother Earth but has nothing to do with the harvest.
 The festive celebrations are held after the blooming of Sal trees.
 During this festival nobody touches the fields throughout the day and the farmers offer prayers at a small forest within the village.

-Mati puja or the 'worship of the earth' is a festival of crucial importance in the state of Chhatisgarh where the main occupation of the people is agriculture.
+Mati puja or the 'worship of the earth' is a festival of crucial importance in Chhatisgarh where the main occupation of the people is agriculture.
 During this festival the tribal people of the district of Bastar worship the earth for the bounteous yield of crops for the next season.
 The religious rites and traditions are also observed by them with utmost devotion and dedication.